PaulWheatcroft/owery-joinery/README.md

 >

 - As a first time visitor to the Owery website, I want to be able to…
     - View a list of products.
 So that I can select something to buy.
     - View a list of specific products of my choosing based their category.
 So that I can select a particular category of product from a specific list to buy.
     - View a list of specific products of my choosing based their category and style.
 So that I can select something from a specific list, where it is easy to compare like for like, to buy.
     - View the details of a product.
 So that I can understand the details, price and dimensions of a product and also see and image of the product.
     - See if there are any special offers.
 So that I can make an informed purchased based on price.
     - Sort the view of products by price low to high.
 So that I can make an informed purchased based on price.
     - Sort the view of products by price high to low.
 So that I can make an informed purchased based on price.
     - Easily register for an account.
 So that I can have a personalised account to view my profile.
     - Receive and email once I have registered to verify my account was set up.
     - Easily view the value of my shopping cart anywhere on the website.
 So that I can understand how much I have selected.
     - Easily view a summary of what's in my shopping cart, including all prices such as delivery and grand total price before I purchase.
 So that I can see how much I will be spending.
     - Check out and purchase my items without having to log in.
 So that I can conveniently purchase items quickly.
     - Receive confirmation of an order via email.
 So that I can easily reference my order.
     - Easily view the contact details for the company.
 So I can contact Owery about my orders or requirements.

 >
 > Registered Users
 >
 - As someone who is registered with the Owery website, I want to be able to…
     - Be able to effortlessly log in to the site.
-So that I can to access my profile to view my orders.
+So that I can access my profile to view my orders.
     - Be able to effortlessly log out of the site, to keep my account secure.
     - Easily recover my password if I forget it.
 So that I can recover my access to my profile.
     - Have a personalised profile so that I can view my order history.
     - Checkout and add for the order to be added to my profile.
 So that I can review my purchases at a later date.
     - Track the status of my order.
 So that I can check the progress or my order.

 >
 > Business Owner
 >
 - As a superuser of Owery, I want to be able to...
     - Add new products.
 So that I can add new items to the product catalogue myself.
     - Amend current products details.
 So that I can change products in the catalogue myself.
     - Remove products from the catalogue.
 So that I can keep the product catalogue current.
     - Set a product to discontinued.
 So that I can keep the product catalogue current without deleting the product.
     - Set a product to on offer.
 So I can highlight products where the price has been reduced.
     - Set the job status of an order based on business processes.
 So that the user and workshop can see the work schedule and progress.
     - Print off an order.
 So that I can pass this to the workshop to progress the order.

 >
 > Workshop Worker
 >
 - As a workshop worker, I want to be able to...
     - View all orders of a specific status so I can see my workload
     - Change the status of an order, to pass the order to the next business process step

 # Wireframing